oguru/DnD-AI/Items etc/Jirrek Items.md

 - When you cast a healing spell, add your proficiency bonus to the amount healed, or 2x for level 3+
 - Your divine smites and radiant damage spells (1st level +) deal an additional 2d8 radiant damage
 - As a reaction when you or an ally within 30 feet takes damage, you can halve that damage (2/day)
-- When you critically hit with this weapon, you can add a max level divine smite without expending a spell slot (1/day)
+- When you critically hit with this weapon or a spell attack, you can add a max level divine smite without expending a spell slot (1/day)

 - The sword sometimes whispers compliments to you about your physical attributes or actions that only you can hear
 - Small, harmless miracles occasionally occur around you, such as a sudden bloom of flowers or a soft, soothing breeze on a hot day